-- Sensory Status: - Vision and hearing screening (no more than one year prior to AAC evaluation): - If vision screening is failed, a complete vision evaluation; - If hearing screening is failed, a complete hearing evaluation; and - Description of how vision, hearing, tactile, and/or receptive communication impairments or disabilities affect expressive communication. - Postural, Mobility and Motor Status: - Gross motor assessment; - Fine motor assessment; - Optimal positioning; - Integration of mobility with AAC devices; and - Recipient's access methods (and options) for AAC devices. - Current speech, language and expressive communication status: - Identification and description of the recipient's expressive or receptive (language comprehension) communication impairment diagnosis; - Speech skills and prognosis; - Language skills and prognosis; - Communication behaviors and interaction skills (i.e., styles and patterns); - Functional communication assessment, including ecological inventory; - Indication of past treatment, if any; and - Description of current communication strategies, including use of an AAC device, if any.
+- Vision and hearing screening (no more than one year prior to AAC evaluation); - If vision screening is failed, a complete vision evaluation; - If hearing screening is failed, a complete hearing evaluation; and - Description of how vision, hearing, tactile, and/or receptive communication impairments or disabilities affected expressive communication.

+• Postural, Mobility and Motor Status:

+- Gross motor assessment; - Fine motor assessment; - Optimal positioning; - Integration of mobility with AAC devices; and - Beneficiary's access methods (and options) for AAC devices. - Current speech, language and expressive communication status: - Identification and description of the beneficiary's expressive or receptive (language comprehension) communication impairment diagnosis; - Speech skills and prognosis; - Language skills and prognosis; - Communication behaviors and interaction skills (i.e., styles and patterns); - Functional communication assessment, including ecological inventory; - Indication of past treatment, if any; and - Description of current communication strategies, including use of an AAC device, if any.

-NOTE: If an AAC device is currently used, describe the device, when and by whom it was previously purchased, and why it is no longer adequate for communication needs).
+NOTE: If an AAC device is currently used, describe the device, when and by whom it was previously purchased, and why it is no longer adequate for communication needs.

-- Communication Needs Inventory: - Description of recipient's current and projected communication needs;

-- Communication and tasks including partners partners' communication abilities limitations, if any; and - Communication environments and constraints which affect AAC device selection and/or features (e.g., verbal and/or visual output and/or feedback; distance communication needs). - Summary of Communication Limitations: - Description of the communication limitations that preclude or interfere with meaningful participation in current and projected daily activities (i.e., why the recipient's current communication skills and behaviors prevent meaningful participation in the recipient's current and projected daily activities). - AAC Devices Assessment Components: - Vocabulary requirements; - Representational system(s); - Display organization and features: - Rate enhancement techniques; - Message characteristics, speech synthesis, printed output, display characteristics, feedback, auditory and visual output; - Access techniques and strategies; and - Portability and durability concerns, if any. - Identification of AAC Devices Considered for Recipients: - Identification of the significant characteristics and features of the AAC devices considered for the recipient; and - Identification of the cost of the AAC devices considered for the recipient (including all required components, accessories, peripherals and supplies as appropriate). - AAC Device Recommendation: - Identification of the requested AAC devices including all required components, accessories, software, peripheral devices, supplies and the device vendor; - Identification of the recipient and communication partner's AAC devices preference, if any;
+- Communication Needs Inventory: - Description of beneficiary's current and projected communication needs; - Communication partners and tasks including partners communication abilities limitations, if any; and - Communication environments and constraints which affect AAC device selection and/or features (e.g., verbal and/or visual output and/or feedback; distance communication needs). - Summary of Communication Limitations: - Description of the communication limitations that preclude or interfere with meaningful participation in current and projected daily activities (i.e., why the beneficiary's current communication skills and behaviors prevent meaningful participation in the beneficiary's current and projected daily activities). - AAC Devices Assessment Components: - Vocabulary requirements; - Representational system(s); - Display organization and features; - Rate enhancement techniques; - Message characteristics, speech synthesis, printed output, display characteristics, feedback, auditory and visual output; - Access techniques and strategies; and - Portability and durability concerns, if any. - Identification of AAC Devices Considered for Recipients: - Identification of the significant characteristics and features of the AAC devices considered for the beneficiary; and - Identification of the cost of the AAC devices considered for the beneficiary (including all required components, accessories, peripherals and supplies as appropriate). - AAC Device Recommendation: